JohnAnon9771/JohnAnon9771/README.md

 - 💼 I’m working as Software engineering at **Reserva.ink**
 - 🌱 I'm currently learning Software design as architecture, patterns, TDD, FDD and whatever 🤓
-- 🥅 2021 Goals: Start collaborating with Open source projects and realize personal dreams...
+- 🥅 2021 Goals: Continue to collaborate with Open source projects and realize personal dreams...
-- 🤓 Skilled: JavaScript and React ecosystem
+- 🤓 Skilled: JavaScript/TypeScript and React ecosystem
 - ⚡ Fun fact: I love to draw, code and studying 🤭

 ### Connect with me: